d-e-k-k/coding-challenges/README.md

 # Coding Challenges

 ## Welcome
 Coding Challenges are a great way to grow as a coder and problem solver.
-This repo contains two distinc sections to help you on your code challenge journey: **Challenge Walk-throughs** and **How to Approach Challanges**
+This repo contains two distinct sections to help you on your code challenge journey: **Challenge Walk-throughs** and **How to Approach Challanges**

 ### Why This Repo Exist?